 When there is more cholesterol circulating in the blood than the body needs, it can deposit onto the artery walls, eventually leading to narrowing and hardening of the arteries.
 This process is known as atherosclerosis and increases the risk of heart disease and stroke.
 This risk is compounded when other risk factors such as high blood pressure and a family history of heart disease are also present.

 When blood cholesterol levels are assessed, triglyceride levels are also measured.
-Triglycerides are the most common type of fat that exists in food and in the body, and are also a member of the lipid family.
+Triglycerides are the most common type of fat that exists in food and in the body.
 When calories ingested in a meal are not used immediately by the body, they are converted to triglycerides and are transported to the fat cells to be stored.
 It is thought that elevated triglyceride levels may increase the risk of developing heart disease, particularly when associated with high LDL cholesterol levels.

 Testing for high cholesterol

 A simple blood test to assess cholesterol levels can be taken by a family doctor or at a medical clinic.
 Other risk factors for heart disease should also be assessed at the same time.
 A sample of blood is taken from a vein and is sent to a laboratory for testing.
 Cholesterol tests may be done using a finger prick of blood, however this is not as accurate as testing blood from a vein.

 Blood cholesterol tests can be "fasting" or "non-fasting".
 Fasting tests require the person not to have eaten for a period of time prior to the test being taken and give more accurate results than non-fasting tests.

 New Zealand health guidelines for acceptable blood cholesterol levels are:

 - Total cholesterol – less than 4.0 mmol/L